 Follow me on social media for more recipe ideas & inspiration!

-Instant Pot Shredded Chicken (From Fresh or Frozen)
+Instant Pot Shredded Chicken Breast

 - 3 pounds boneless and skinless chicken breasts